English in Totnes (EiT) Booking Terms and Conditions

 finish your face to face course and accommodation within 12 months of the end of the online lesson period

-ask for a full refund of what is remaining of your course and accommodation fees less bank charges.
+ask for a full refund of what is remaining of your course and accommodation fees less bank charges and registration fee.

 We are not currently charging any deposit or cancellation fees for your course or host family fees in 2021 but please let us know as soon as possible if you are unable to travel so that we can tell your host family in good time.
 This does not apply if you have booked bed and breakfast, hotel or apartment/ cottage accommodation through the school as they are external providers and we will abide by their individual refund policies.
 These do not usually allow for refunds.